ying-tang/help-documentation/_userguides/Box_Panel.md

 ![Image of Dashboard 5](https://github.com/help-documentation/img/Dashboard 5.png)

-## Managing Access and Security
+## Managing Access and Security with Security Groups

-A software-based firewall must be opened before the instance can receive external traffic.
+A software-based firewall, or **Security Group**, must be enabled before the instance can receive external traffic.

 **To set firewall rules:**